jamesturk/intro-git-lab/README.md

 Whenever you have made a change that you wish to keep, you'll make a git commit.

-Open up 'terminal-questions.txt' using `code` and answer the questions.
+Open up 'part1.txt' using `code` and answer the questions.

 When you've done so, add a commit with the message "part 1 done!"